TradeTrust/documentation/docs/tradetrust-website/qr-code.md

 sidebar_label: QR code
 ---

 Upon verification of document, you might notice that there is a QR code available to scan.
 This allows users to share the viewing of documents easily across devices with camera.
+Read more on the adr [here](https://github.com/Open-Attestation/adr/blob/master/universal_actions.md).

 For our reference implementation, we have the following: